In this section

 |

 Only the query of the SELECT type can be specified as an SQL query.
 After making substitutions, the query is passed to the database “as is”.
-If the query result contains more than one column, then all columns except the first one will be ignored.
+If the query result contains more than one column, then all columns except the first will be ignored.

 |